MuhammadMajiid/UART/README.md

 #### Parity Bit Unit

-***Parity bit*** is a method of checking if the data packet is sent correctly by calculating the number of 1's in the packet and providing the parity bit according to the ***parity type***, then checking the if the recieved data packet has the same parity bit.
+***Parity bit*** is a method of checking if the data packet is sent correctly by calculating the number of 1's in the packet and providing the parity bit according to the ***parity type***, then checking if the Received data packet has the same parity bit.

 This unit supports three parity types: